 - Sweeten plain yogurt with fresh or frozen berries instead of buying flavored, sugar-loaded yogurt.

 - Consume whole fruits instead of sugar-sweetened fruit smoothies.

 - Replace candy with a homemade trail mix of fruit, nuts, and a few dark chocolate chips.

 - Use olive oil and vinegar in place of sweet salad dressings like honey mustard.

-- Choose marinades, nut butters, ketchup and marinara sauce with zero added sugars.
+- Choose marinades, nut butter, ketchup, and marinara sauce with zero added sugars.

-- Look for cereals, granolas and granola bars with under 4 grams of sugar per serving.
+- Look for cereals, granola, and granola bars with under 4 grams of sugar per serving.

 - Swap your morning cereal for a bowl of rolled oats topped with nut butter and fresh berries, or an omelet made with fresh greens.

 - Instead of jelly, slice fresh bananas onto your peanut butter sandwich.

 - Use natural nut butter in place of sweet spreads like Nutella.